 Mission and Philosophy

-We offer an individualized high school education for grades 9-12 in a low-stress, yet challenging academic environment.
-In order to understand each student’s learning style, we get the diagnostic information, observation, and the input of the parents.
+We offer an individualized high school education for grades 9-12 in a low-stress, yet challenging, academic environment.
 Our program ensures a well-rounded experience including athletics and the arts, offered within a daily structure that is responsive to the needs of teenagers.

 We are committed to affecting lifelong change in the lives of our students, many of whom have struggled in traditional settings.
-Our belief in the power of each student's unique talents, skills, interests and goals is our guiding force.
-Students who learn differently discover through innovation, develop with rigor, and celebrate their strengths at Wye River Upper School while preparing for success in college, career and life.
+Our guiding force is our belief in the power of each student's unique talents, skills, interests, and goals.

 Our Educators Empower

 Our teachers and administrators have a strong sense of duty to help each student reach his or her full potential, and will do whatever it takes to achieve that result.
 Students and their individual needs are at center stage here.
 We want to see our students take pride in themselves and maintain a strong sense of responsibility for applying their efforts to learn and evolve.

 Mission: Students who learn differently discover through innovation, develop with rigor, and celebrate their strengths at Wye River Upper School while preparing for success in college, career, and life.

 We aim to be a college and career prep school where students’ lives are transformed.
 Students have the opportunity to discover a place where they are meant to be, some for the very first time.
 It makes a difference for them when they have a teacher and fellow peers that appreciate their gifts and uniqueness, and it makes all the difference - socially, emotionally, and academically.

 We Serve Exceptional Students